 The next step is that your real estate attorney NYC will draft the real estate contract and send it to the buyer’s attorney for review.
 Your real estate attorney NYC will do everything they can to ensure that you are protected in the contract.
 The buyer’s attorney will then discuss the contract with the buyer and may propose changes to the contract.
 The buyer’s attorney and seller’s attorney will then work together until the contract is mutually agreeable.
 Once the buyer agrees, they will sign the contract and send it back to the seller’s attorney along with the down payment for the house.
 Typically, in New York State, the downpayment is for 10% of the purchase price, and the seller’s attorney will deposit this amount into an escrow account.

-When deciding upon real estate firms NYC, you’ll want a reputable real estate attorney who is familiar with the process, especially when the seller is contractually bound by the sales contract.
+When deciding upon real estate law firms in NYC, you’ll want a reputable real estate attorney who is familiar with the process, especially when the seller is contractually bound by the sales contract.

 When is a real estate contract binding?
 Once your real estate attorney NYC receives the fully executed contract from the buyer and the down payment check is received and cleared in the attorney’s escrow account, your real estate attorney NYC will then notify you that you are legally bound to sell your home and have you counter-sign the contract.